 desecrates the Gift that God has given him, and he forfeits his life in

-blot out Man whom I created from the face of the ground -- from man to animal,
+Man whom I created from the face of the ground -- from man to animal, to

-to creeping things, and to birds of the sky; for I have reconsidered My having made
+creeping things, and to birds of the sky; for I have reconsidered My having

-them. ...
-Now the Earth had become corrupt before God; and the Earth had become
+made them. ...
+Now the Earth had become corrupt before God; and the Earth had

-filled with violence.
-And God saw the Earth and behold it was corrupted, for
+become filled with violence.
+And God saw the Earth and behold it was corrupted,

 Clearly, God does not forgive unrepentant Evildoers, nor does He regret that He is forced to kill them in order to defend His Image and thereby sanctify His Name.
-He regrets only that there are those to whom he has given His Gift who have desecrated that Gift by using it for Evil rather than for Good.
+He regrets only that, among those to whom he has given His Gift, there are some who have desecrated that Gift by using it for Evil rather than for Good.